PapenfussLab/PathOS/Docker/README.md

 You can now change the docker-compose.yaml file in the Docker/database directory to use this new image.
 Edit the file and change line 22 to `image: my_curate` and line 57 to `image: my_loader`.
 This will make the docker-compose file point to your new custom image instead of the public one.

 Now running `docker-compose up -d` from the Docker/database directory will run your custom PathOS image.

+### PathOS on Docker Hub

+PathOS Docker images can be found on Docker Hub [here](https://hub.docker.com/u/dockerpathos).